baggio-/Bandersnatch/README.md

 However I successfully failed at that.

 Anyways, enjoy!
 It's fun to explore all the endings, especially if you enjoyed the movie.
+Open issues to see some screenshots (spoiler alert!)